Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * Create a new application in the FIWARELab IdM portal for our Context Broker GE and associate a PeP proxy, you can see the details [here](http://fiware-idm.readthedocs.io/en/v4.4.0/user_guide/).

 As we have commented, it is not the intention to detail here all the steps, since it is well described in the documentation, nevertheless, the different attributes of the PeP Proxy configuration are detailed in order to understand the correlation between them.
-Hence, we are going to configure the PeP Proxy Wilma GE to authenticate and authorize the users of the FIWARE ecosystem, since without the PeP Proxy our orion instance is completely accessible for all the users.
+Hence, we are going to configure the PeP Proxy Wilma GE to authenticate and authorize the users of the FIWARE ecosystem, since without the PeP Proxy our Orion instance is completely accessible for all the users.

+### Configure the Context Broker Instance.

+It is necessary to execute the script bin/ConfigurationMaintenanceCalendarForNotifications.sh to initialise entities for the Maintenance Calendar notification in the Context Broker instance (variable: host_contex_broker, see above bullet list.
+The following variables should be modified in order to be aligned with the instance of the Context Broker:

+* IP_CONTEXT_BROKER = The endpoint of the Orion Context broker instance, for example the generic instance of FIWARE Lab as SaaS "http://orion.lab.fiware.org:1026".
+It should be aligned with the own instance of the Context Broker (aligned with config.py file).
+* TOKEN_CONTEXT_BROKER =  Token for accessing to the Context Broker.
+You need an account in FIWARE Lab to obtain this token, see the [documentation of the Context Broker](https://fiware-orion.readthedocs.io/en/develop/quick_start_guide/index.html)

 ### Configure the Authentication.
 Modify the config.js file with these attributes values: